GeekTrainer/learn-vue/m05-event-handling/includes/1-event-handling-using-data-properties.md

-The HTML file that is available in the code start folder for this module looks like the screenshot below when viewed in your browser.
+If you completed the prior exercises, your HTML file should look like the image below when viewed in a browser.
+You can continue to build upon your own files, or you can use the the files in our [`starting code`](link).

 ![Screenshot showing the HTML page with a selected produce image on the left and 4 thumbnail images below it.
 Product name and description are displayed on the right, with two paragraphs of text.
 Below this are unordered lists for Passenger Rates and Group Discounts](../media/m05-start.png)